 The two quotes above summarize the main theme of this course.
 In every aspect of our daily lives, from the way we work, shop, communicate, or socialize; we are both consuming and creating vast amounts of information.
 More often than not, these daily activities create a trail of digitized data that is being stored, mined, and analyzed by firms hoping to create valuable business intelligence.
 With technological advances and developments in customer databases, firms have access to vast amounts of high-quality data which allows them to understand customer behavior, and customize business tactics to increasingly fine segments or even segments of one.
 However, much of the promise of such data-driven policies has failed to materialize because managers find it difficult to translate customer data into actionable policies.
 The general objective of this course is to fill this gap by providing students with tools and techniques that can be utilized for making business decisions.
 Note that this is not a statistics or mathematics course.
 The emphasis of the class will be on applications and interpretation of the results for making real life business decisions.

-Social and Digital Media Analytics
+Social Media and Digital Marketing Analytics

 The emergence of the Internet has drastically changed marketing.
 Some traditional marketing strategies are now completely outdated, others have been deeply transformed, and new digital marketing strategies are continuously emerging based on the unprecedented access to vast amounts of information about products, firms, and consumer behavior.
 The Internet is now encroaching core business activities such as new product design, advertising, marketing and sales, creation of word-of-mouth, new start-up funding, and customer service.